-One of the most common questions I receive from beginning knitters has to do with curling Stockinette Stitch.
+One of the most common questions from beginning knitters has to do with curling Stockinette Stitch.
 They wonder if they're doing it wrong because, when knitting plain Stockinette Stitch, the edges curl up, often quire dramatically.

 What Curled Stockinette Stitch Looks Like

 If you knit a flat swatch of Stockinette Stitch, bind off and let it go, you'll see that it either rolls in at the edges or rolls into a tube.